Chapter Seventeen II

 “It’s about a stunningly beautiful Shaolin monk?”

-Susan, “With an incredibly talented and caring mother.”
+Susan, “With an incredibly talented and wise mother.”

 “True.
 Something tells me it’s not about us though.”